A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 Defensive Programmability

-CBDCs and TBDCs both embed programmable logic at the token level.
+CBDCs and TBDCs both embed programmable logic at the protocol level.
 The technical capability is identical.
 The philosophy is opposite.
-In a CBDC, programmability is a tool for the issuer: the token carries identity metadata, the central bank sees every transaction, and spending can be restricted by category, geography, or expiration date.
+In a CBDC, programmability is a tool for the issuer: the CBDC token carries identity metadata, the central bank sees every transaction, and spending can be restricted by category, geography, or expiration date.
 China's e-CNY has been deployed with expiration dates on government disbursements, requiring recipients to spend within a defined period or lose the funds.
-The token reports on its holder to the authority.
+The CBDC token reports on its holder to the authority.
 In a TBDC, programmability is inverted.
-The token carries provenance metadata about itself: mint date, mint-day BTC spot price, mint-day ₿C price, block age, and transfer count.
-This data describes the token's history and reserve health.
-It does not and cannot describe the person holding it.
+The Digital Reserve Note in the issuer's vault carries provenance metadata about itself: mint date, mint-day BTC spot price, mint-day ₿C price, and block age.
+This data describes the note's history and reserve health.
+It does not and cannot describe the person holding ₿USD.

-Every token in the framework reports a simple health indicator.
-A ₿USD token reads "black" when the Bitcoin backing it is worth more than the $1 obligation, and "red" when spot has fallen below the minting price.
-A token minted at $85,000 spot reads black +11.8% when spot is $95,000 and red -17.6% when spot falls to $70,000.
-A ₿OND token tracks two indicators, one for each maturity condition.
+Every reserve note in the issuer's inventory reports a simple health indicator.
+A ₿USD reserve note reads "black" when the Bitcoin backing it is worth more than the $1 obligation, and "red" when spot has fallen below the minting price.
+A note minted at $85,000 spot reads black +11.8% when spot is $95,000 and red -17.6% when spot falls to $70,000.
+A ₿OND reserve note tracks two indicators, one for each maturity condition.
 The saver condition reads red until ₿C has appreciated by the target percentage, then flips to black.
 The treasury condition reads red while the issuer's position on that bond is below the required profit margin, then flips to black.
 Both must read black for the bond to mature.
 The user never sees this data.
 They see a balance and a progress bar.
 The red/black system exists so the protocol can manage reserves and activate defensive behaviors autonomously.

 The defensive mechanisms described in Section 4, BTC-default redemption, time-weighted fees, volume-triggered escalation, adaptive velocity limits, and savings conversion, are activated by these network metrics.
 Under normal conditions, which constitute the vast majority of the system's operational life, every mechanism is dormant.
 Transfers are instant and inexpensive.
 Redemptions are fast.
 The thresholds that trigger defensive responses are public, auditable, and identical for every participant.
 No committee convenes.
 No political negotiation occurs.
 The protocol hardens autonomously to protect all participants equally, and relaxes automatically when conditions normalize.